 In the Polls: Minnesota State’s loss to Bemidji State ended the Mavericks’ two-week reign at the top of the USCHO.com poll.
 MSU checks in at No. 3 this week.
 Bowling Green held steady at No. 6 and Michigan Tech moved up two spots to No. 8.
 The Beavers’ tournament win was enough to garner them three votes in the poll.

 Minnesota State remains the No. 1 team in the Pairwise, while Bowling Green and Michigan Tech are No. 6 and No. 10, respectively.

-(After the jump: Previewing this weekend’s slate of series in the WCHA)
+(After the jump: My three thoughts on what went down this past weekend in the WCHA)